oliciep/Pebble_Game_Algorithm/README.md

 # Pebble Game Algorithm

 This project is designed to solve the classic pebble game or 'game of odds' problem.
 I created this project using java, and it contains multiple test cases to experiment upon with different values to test the algorithm.
+I created this project to further hone and bolster my java knowledge.

 ## Features

 - Java backend to solve the pebble game problem.
 - Multiple test files to validate the algorithm.
-- Original algorithm files to verify

 ## Acknowledgements
 Here is a description of the problem described: